skyformat99/Hermes/DESIGN.md

 In this document, we will define each feature of Hermes.
 We will describe how to use it.
 Let's begin with an overview of Hermes core functionalities.

-Hermes has two different parts:
+Hermes has three different parts:
 - Messenger:
     A global entity which allows you to create network softwares.
 A messenger could be a client or a server and it handles natively TCP/UDP protocol as well as asynchronous operations.